Tredoux555/ssp/DISABLE_EMAIL_VERIFICATION.md

 ## Current Status: Email Verification DISABLED

-Email verification is currently **disabled** in the SSP application.
+Email verification is currently **disabled** in the PSP application.
 Users can sign up and immediately access the dashboard without needing to verify their email address.

 ## Code Status